Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: Introduction

 In this work, we study this issue by going beyond the quasi-static approximation for magnetostatic modes~\cite{Rezende} and demonstrate that although the stray magnetic field of Kittel magnon with uniform magnetization precession is vanishingly small outside of the in-plane magnetized ferromagnetic insulating film, the radiated electric field is significant with opposite amplitudes at two sides of the magnetic film and polarization parallel to the magnetization direction.
 This distribution of the radiated electric field is sensitive to the adjacent superconductors due to the total reflection, as illustrated in Fig.~\ref{electric_field} for snapshots of the distribution of electric fields in different heterostructure configurations.
-The electric field is opposite at two sides of a single thin ferromagnetic insulator [Fig.~\ref{electric_field}(a)]; contra-intuitively, in the S$|$F bilayer this electric field is suppressed to vanish at the superconductor side [Fig.~\ref{electric_field}(b)]; nevertheless, when sandwiched by two superconductors, the electric field is neither shifted to vanish nor screened completely, as plotted in Figs.~\ref{electric_field}(c) and (d) for symmetric and asymmetric configurations.
+The electric field is opposite at two sides of a single thin ferromagnetic insulator [Fig.~\ref{electric_field}(a)]; contra-intuitively, in the S$|$FI bilayer this electric field is suppressed to vanish at the superconductor side [Fig.~\ref{electric_field}(b)], when the superconductor thickness is larger than a nanometer; nevertheless, when sandwiched by two superconductors, the electric field is neither shifted to vanish nor screened completely, as plotted in Figs.~\ref{electric_field}(c) and (d) for symmetric and asymmetric configurations.
 These features are well understood by our mechanism of modulated reflection of magnetization-induced electric fields by superconductors, which predicts the absence of FMR shift in ferromagnetic insulator$|$superconductor heterostructure and the ultrastrong modulation of FMR, shifted up to tens of percent of the bare frequency when the ferromagnetic insulator is sandwiched by two thin superconductors.

 This paper is organized as follows.
 We address the model and general formalism in Sec.~\ref{model_formalism}.
-In Sec.~\ref{single_ferromagnet}, \ref{bilayer}, and \ref{trilayer}, we analyze the distribution of the electric fields from FMR of a single ferromagnetic insulator, S$|$F bilayer, and S$|$F$|$S heterostructure, respectively, and address the ultrastrong interaction between the FMR and supercurrent.
+In Sec.~\ref{single_ferromagnet}, \ref{bilayer}, and \ref{trilayer}, we analyze the distribution of the electric fields from FMR of a single ferromagnetic insulator, S$|$FI bilayer, and S$|$FI$|$S heterostructure, respectively, and address the ultrastrong interaction between the FMR and supercurrent.
 We conclude and discuss in Sec.~\ref{conclusion}.